 There are two standard tanning methods used all over the world.
 The most popular one is the chrome method, but tanners often use the vegetable method as well.

 You can always alter the chrome tanning method to suit different types of hides.
 But, you will always get soft, water-resistant leather.
-In addition, this method also allows you to dye the leather perfectly.
+In addition, this method also allows you to dye it perfectly.
 The colors will be vibrant and without spots or unevenness.

 Meanwhile, vegetable tanning is better for our environment – but it is also a lengthy process.
 The manufacturer has to soak the animal skin in vegetable liquor repeatedly.
 Afterward, the leather is thick, but still flexible enough to use.
-Unlike chrome tanned leather, this type of leather is breathable and quite expensive and the leather bags made for men and women are superb and elegant.
+Unlike chrome tanned, vegetable tanned leather is breathable and quite expensive making such bags made for men and women superb and elegant.

 If you knew nothing about leather production process, we hope this quick read taught you something.
 Sometimes the most common and at first sight obvious things are the ones we know nothing about.
-At least you are well aware now of what is leather made out of, and we hope you can find more relevant and interesting leather-related things in our blog.
+At least you are well aware now of what is leather made out of, and we hope you can find more relevant and interesting things regarding the subject in our blog.